nkhi/acorn-your-acorn/README.md

 This widget generates an improved version of the transcript completely on the client-side using scraping and React for templating, which means I never see your data.
 I'm reachable by email at [hey@curecon.org](mailto:hey@curecon.org).

 Inspired by [@arashout](https://github.com/arashout) and his project [ubc-courses](https://github.com/arashout/ubc-courses)

+## 🤔🤔 How does this work?

+When you click the bookmarklet, it calls [`grades.php`](https://github.com/nkhi/adorn-your-acorn/grades.php) which is accessible because it is hosted on [GitHub Pages](http://www.nikhi.ca/adorn-your-acorn).
+It scrapes your information from the underlying Acorn HTML, and calls to generate `index.html`, the template webpage.
+This webpage is made of HTML and a single injected React component from `pretty.js`.
+Everything gets styled by `styles.css`.